hendrycks/init/README.md

-# Generalizing and Improving Weight Initialization
+# Adjusting for Dropout Variance in Batch Normalization and Weight Initialization
-This software allows users to reproduce the results in Generalizing and Improving Weight Initialization, Dan Hendrycks and Kevin Gimpel 2016.
+This software allows users to reproduce the results in Adjusting for Dropout Variance in Batch Normalization and Weight Initialization, Dan Hendrycks and Kevin Gimpel 2016.

-The files cifar10_vgg.py, cnn_lstm.py, and mnist_feedforward_train_and_test.py led to the paper's results.
-In addition to these files, appendices.py allows for visual comparison between the different initializations in an artificial setting.

 # Execution
-Please install Tensorflow, Python 3+, and Keras.
+Please install Tensorflow, Lasagne, and Python 3+.